After leaving Dark Funeral, sometime in 1996, Blackmoon directed his efforts toward

 were emerging from all sides, hiding awful musicianship beneath a wall of synth.
 None of that is found here.
 What the listener

-malevolent forces, seeking to utterly destroy the frail human spirit as Blackmoon's nocturnal melodies are accompanied by
+and malevolent forces, seeking to utterly destroy the frail human spirit as Blackmoon's nocturnal melodies are accompanied

-Themgoroth's absolutely demonic screams.
+by Themgoroth's absolutely demonic screams.
 The drumming is incredibly intense, yet very skilled.
-The guitar solo proves to be
+The guitar solo proves to

 The sound is very similar to The Secrets of the Black Arts, yet even more violent and destructive.
 Despite its chaotic